Test Catalog

 Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

-Cryptococcus antigen titers acquired by the lateral flow assay (LFA) may be higher than titers achieved by other Cryptococcus antigen assays.
+Cryptococcus antigen titers acquired by the lateral flow assay may be higher than titers achieved by other Cryptococcus antigen assays.
 Titers acquired by different assay methods are not interchangeable.

 Cryptococcus antigen titers should be followed using the same assay.